 Soma juice in old Hindu scripture is an intoxicating drink, a drink of the gods.
-And since its introduction, our Juice has intoxicated many new riders into loving the 29" wheel platform.
+And since its introduction, our Juice has intoxicated many new riders into loving the 29er wheel platform.
+The CrMo tubes offer a lively ride.
+The geometry is very stable at speed and lets you carve corners with confidence.
+Tons of fun.

 - Tange Prestige heat treated steel front triangle; butted CrMo rear end